 - Administrative efficiencies

 2. Disease management.
-This kind of a website will be especially useful for patients suffering from chronic diseases.
-Due to the “Ask a physician/nurse” feature that many web-based health portals have, customers can evade visiting their physician too often and track their medical condition taking advantage of the Internet-based technologies.
+This kind of website will be especially useful for patients suffering from chronic diseases.
+Due to the “Ask a physician/nurse” feature that many web-based health portals have, customers can evade visiting their physicians too often and track their medical condition taking advantage of the Internet-based technologies.
 We know full well how useful such portals are — currently, Vilmate is engaged in developing a Web application and a back-end for a mHealth app focused on dementia prevention and management.

 3. Clinical decision support.
-Web-based clinical decision support systems as means of medical error reduction can help health workers access different databases.
+Web-based clinical decision support systems as a means of medical error reduction can help health workers access different databases.
 These systems would allow finding necessary information quickly to make the problem-solving process more efficient.

 4. Physician-consumer communication.
 One of the most convenient ways to connect your doctor is via email.
 This can be done through either the eHealth portal or the doctor’s own website.
 In both cases, patients use a Web interface to send an email and get a prompt response.

 5. Administrative efficiencies.
 Some people would say that this is the largest benefit they can derive from a medical website.
 Through web-enabled processes, health facilities and patients will save time, money, and even lives: filling forms online and computerized pharmacy ordering, to name a few.

 How to make a website for a hospital?

 Despite the fact that types of medical websites may vary, there are some general recommendations to refer to when developing and implementing your strategy:

 1. Start with your brand.
 In the most general terms, the primary goal of creating a medical website is to connect people to healthcare facilities and professionals.
 To do so, you should consider creating and increasing brand awareness of your hospital by means of strategic planning and brand awareness plan execution.
 This plan should include targeting the right audience; advertising; creating a company name, logo, and slogan.